unstoppabledomains/resolution-swift/README.md

 # Usage

- - Create an instance Resolution class
+ - Create an instance of the Resolution class
- - use any method of Resolution class
+ - Call any method of the Resolution class asyncronously

 -- NOTE: make sure an instance of the Resolution class (<Resolution?> type) is not deallocated until the asyncronous call brings in the result

 # Common examples